Policies & Procedures

 - Cause excessive wear or damage to school property

 - Prevent the student from achieving his/her own educational objectives because of blocked vision or restricted movement

 Students will be expected to keep themselves well-groomed and neatly dressed at all times.
 Any form of dress or hairstyle which detracts from the learning environment will not be permitted.
 This includes apparel advertising alcoholic beverages or with other obscene or questionable printing on them.
-Short shorts, low rise pants or shorts, halter tops, tank tops and tops revealing midriffs, etc. are not appropriate.
+Short shorts, low rise pants or shorts, halter tops, spaghetti strap tank tops for girls, very large arm hole tank tops for boys and tops revealing midriffs, etc. are not appropriate.
 Shorts in general should be worn when the weather is warm.
 Parental discretion will determine when this occurs.

 Ball caps, hoods or hats may not be worn in the school building except on spirit days.
 Safe, appropriate footwear must be worn on the playground.
 Flip-flop sandals or high-heel shoes are not appropriate for the playground.
 Students not dressed appropriately may be asked to change.

 Communication between school and family is an essential key to ensuring student success.
 There are a variety of platforms parents may access to stay informed of school related dates and events.

 Found on the College Wood homepage, the Cardinal Weekly News is updated each Friday and is your primary source for school-wide news, events, reminders, etc. It also includes information from the PTO, as well as occasional district and community notices.

 The PTO creates a monthly newsletter - a link to which is emailed to parents when it is posted to the PTO website.
 Questions pertaining to PTO sponsored events should be directed to the PTO.

 Teachers communicate with parents through Canvas and via email.
 Parents are encouraged to contact teachers first (via email or voicemail message) with questions or concerns pertaining to the classroom.